IvanRatushnyy/DubHacks2025/README.md

 ## Usage

 1. Open your browser to `http://localhost:3000`
-2. Check the status indicator to ensure MCP connection is active
-3. View available tools in the tools panel
-4. Start chatting!
-Try questions like:
+2. Upload a DEA results CSV file (must include columns: gene, log2FoldChange, padj)
+3. The app will automatically extract context from the filename if formatted as: `{disease}_{groupA}_vs_{groupB}.csv`
+4. Interact with the volcano plot to explore differentially expressed genes
+5. Use the AI chat to ask questions about specific genes, pathways, or protein interactions

+Example questions:
 - "What are the interactions for TP53?"
 - "Find proteins related to apoptosis"
 - "Show me the protein network for BRCA1"
 - "What is the functional enrichment for genes involved in DNA repair?"

 ## Architecture

-- **Frontend**: Vanilla JavaScript with modern UI
+- **Frontend**: Vanilla JavaScript with Plotly.js visualization
 - **Backend**: Node.js with Express
 - **AI**: Google Gemini 2.0 Flash
 - **MCP**: Model Context Protocol SDK for tool integration